Alaska's Best Mountain Experiences

 An endless sea of towering peaks outside your window.
 And then there are the icy faces, billowing cornices, and gaping crevasses in the glaciers that flow off their flanks.

 “Fly an hour, or walk a week ” is a famous saying in Alaska‚ and with good reason.
 In a state with few roads, there’s no better way to get up close and personal with our mountains than to fly right up to them in a small plane or helicopter.

 The granddaddy flight tour is, of course, to see Mt.
-McKinley , from either Talkeetna or the Denali Park Entrance.
+Denali, from either Talkeetna or the Denali Park Entrance.
 But other flightseeing tours rival it—and are just as scenic.
 For instance, you can take a helicopter from Girdwood or Juneau , where you’ll be staring at peaks and glaciers within 5 minutes of takeoff.
 Or, take a spectacular flight over the mountain range less traveled, the Wrangell St. Elias Mountains, from McCarthy.
-Flightseeing tours typically last 1-3 hours and range from $250 to $400.
+Flightseeing tours typically last 1-3 hours and range from $300 to $500.